Exploring Hong Kong’s Minimum Wage Landscape in 2023

 A majority of countries across the globe follow minimum wages.

-United Kingdom and New Zealand were some of the earliest countries to pass legislation to guarantee minimum wages.
+The United Kingdom and New Zealand were some of the earliest countries to pass legislation to guarantee minimum earnings.

 Some countries follow a national minimum rate for all workers, while others apply different rates based on the sector, geographical region, population, and enterprise size.

-Here’s a brief overview of the statutory minimum wage system in Hong Kong.
+Here's a brief overview of the Statutory Minimum Wage (SMW) system in Hong Kong.

 The Minimum Wage Ordinance enforces the Hong Kong minimum wage.